akhesaCaro/akhesaCaro.github.io/marshallable_types.md

 # Marshallable types/objects

-## What is a Marshallable type/object?
+## What is a Marshallable types/objects?

-Some will call it DAO/DTO, others published language or anything else.
+Some calls them DAO/DTO, others published language or anything else.
 We will call `marshallable objec` a type or an object used to put a wall between your domain modelisation and anything that could disrupt it (JSON, Database, an other domain, etc...).

 ## Why using marshallable type?